MrIlyaneX/Crossword_generator/README.md

-This project was a part of my 2nd year course in Innopolis University (code version in this repo is updated variant).
+This project was a part of my 2nd year "Intro to AI" course in Innopolis University (code version in this repo is updated variant).
 Author: Ilia Mistiurin

 # Crossword Generator